Honest Masterworks Review 2025: How NOT to Invest in Art

 Allen Sukholitsky, CIO Masterworks.io

-On the conference call Scott said that they have a 6 person in-house team that quarterly decides the value of each painting based on sales data of the same artist, like a comparable in real estate.
+I asked about the estimated valuation process and Scott said that they have a 6 person in-house team that quarterly decides the value of each painting based on sales data of the same artist, like a comparable in real estate.
 You can click on artwork on their webpage to see examples of recent sales, for instance.
-Then once per year they have an external company (he said he would get back to me if he was allowed to disclose the name) that provides an official appraisal.
+Then once per year they have an external company (he said he would get back to me if he was allowed to disclose the name, but didn’t) that provides an official appraisal.
 The price estimates displayed on their website have very wide bands showcasing the difficulty of pinning down the true value of a one-of-a-kind painting.

 I suggested to them to incorporate some kind of non-binding bid section for prospective buyers interested in some of the artwork they have.
 It could be hidden behind the scenes or right out in front with anonymous IDs and valuation floors could incorporate some of that information.